denisenadal/portfolio-11ty/src/work/pm-iq/03-final/03-final.md

 }]
 ---
 This project was never finished, and below are some of the screens form the last round of designs.
-They follow the scenario of a technician in the field preparing a quote and invoice for a customer.
+The designs follow the scenario of a technician in the field preparing a quote and invoice for a customer.